decred/dcrdex/docs/wiki/Contribution-Guide.md

 You can access the room at [chat.decred.org](https://chat.decred.org), [riot.im](https://riot.im), or with any other Matrix client.

+If you are yet to set up or want to build from source, please see [build from source guide](https://github.com/decred/dcrdex/wiki/Download-and-Install#building-from-source) for build instructions.

 ## Contributing code

 1. Fork the repo.